Skip to content

 }

-Apply the converter in the entity type configuration:
+Use the auto-generated value converter in your entity type configuration:

 csharp